 Brent came to Pittsburgh in the fall of 2012 to begin his graduate work at the University of Pittsburgh's School of Social Work.
 Before moving to Pittsburgh he served as a U.S. Peace Corps Volunteer in Romania.
 He worked as an Education Volunteer in Vaslui County and served his school and surrounding communities with a number of programs and initiatives during his two-year commitment.

-He completed his MSW in the spring of 2014 with a concentration in community organizing and focus on neighborhood development.
+He completed his MSW in the spring of 2014 with a concentration in community organizing and a focus in neighborhood development.
 Valuable internship and work experiences in Pittsburgh’s East End with local nonprofit organizations provided ample opportunity for Brent to learn the history and future of the district as well as gain first-hand experience with the issues and concerns of its residents.

 Originally, from Fort Wayne, Indiana, Brent is now excited to call Pittsburgh and District 7 home.